Esai Morales

 Esai Manuel Morales Jr. (born October 1, 1962) is an American actor.
 He has had notable roles in the films Bad Boys with Sean Penn and La Bamba with Lou Diamond Phillips.
 His television roles include the PBS 2002 drama series American Family, the Showtime series Resurrection Blvd.
 (2000–2002), portraying Lt.
-Tony Rodriguez on NYPD Blue (2001–2004), Joseph Adama in the science fiction series Caprica (2009–2010), Camino del Rio in the Netflix original series Ozark (2017), and the DC Comics supervillain Slade Wilson / Deathstroke in the superhero series Titans (2019).
+Tony Rodriguez on NYPD Blue (2001–2004), played Major Edward Beck in the second season of the post -apocalyptic series Jericho opposite Skeet Ulrich (2006), Joseph Adama in the science fiction series Caprica (2009–2010), Camino del Rio in the Netflix original series Ozark (2017), and the DC Comics supervillain Slade Wilson / Deathstroke in the superhero series Titans (2019).

 Morales appeared as Gabriel, the main antagonist in the 2023 spy action film Mission: Impossible – Dead Reckoning Part One opposite Tom Cruise, a role which he reprised in Mission: Impossible – The Final Reckoning in 2025.

 Early life

 Of Puerto Rican descent, Morales was born in Brooklyn to Esai Morales Sr., a welder, and Iris Margarita (née Declet), a union activist involved with the International Ladies' Garment Workers' Union.
 Morales began his pursuit of an acting career by attending the High School of Performing Arts in Manhattan.